ziad0nassif/image-quality-viewer/README.md

 # Image Viewer Application
-### This project is a simple image viewer application built with Python and PyQt5, designed to load and display images using a user-friendly graphical interface.
-It supports opening images, zooming, and provides a file dialog for selecting image files from the system.

 ## Introduction
 ### This project is a simple image viewer application built with Python and PyQt5, designed to load and display images using a user-friendly graphical interface.
 It supports opening images, zooming, and provides a file dialog for selecting image files from the system.
 The Image Viewer Application allows users to open, view, and make some adjusments we will mention it later.
 It provides a straightforward interface to navigate through directories and select images for viewing.
 This project is a great example of using PyQt5 to create desktop GUI applications in Python.